Agent Integration

 MCP Server Setup

-Add to .cursor/mcp.json (or your Claude Desktop / Zed config):
+If you're hacking on the server itself, add to .cursor/mcp.json (or your Claude Desktop / Zed config):

 # Build the MCP server first (required before first use)